.

 The mathematics of snowflakes

-Observational orbit determination of comets, meteors or other minor planets
+Observational orbit determination of comets, meteors or other

 The effect of solar activity on radio propagation